rust-lang/rust-wiki-backup/Note-git-workflow.md

 ```

 > If rebasing will cause some of your commits to not build or otherwise make less sense then don't do it.
-> Instead finish the work on the current branch.
-Do not repeatedly merge master into your branch.
+> Instead finish the work on the current branch and submit the pull request without merging or rebasing.
+> Do not repeatedly merge master into your branch.

 3. When done, push your work up to github:
 ```